TWO years SEVEN months old + TWO months old

 When I got home from the hospital, my first priority was to put Everett down for bed.
 With so much about to change, I needed him to know that our routine was going to stay the same.

-Seeing me cry, despite efforts to hide my tears, Everett took his blanket and willingly wiped my eyes.
-His ability for compassion and the soft sweetness that comprises his personality entirely, makes me so incredibly proud: in one of my most vulnerable moments as a mother, my son held me and just the feeling of him, assured me everything would eventually be okay.
+Seeing me cry, despite the efforts I tried to hinder my tears, Everett took his blanket and willingly wiped my eyes.
+His ability for compassion and the soft sweetness that comprises his personality entirely, makes me so incredibly proud he’s mine: in one of my most vulnerable moments as a mother, my son held me and just that feeling of him, assured me everything would eventually be okay and I’d adjust appropriately in time.

 As Grandma has joked before, you don’t grow an extra set of hands when you have another baby.
 And as I’ve realized, nor do you grow another brain or heart–you just simply make more room, dividing up the attention and love.